sjm-steffann/dhcpkit/docs/developer/message_handler.rst

 ------------
 Message handlers have a very simple interface:

-- The constructor is called with the :class:`configuration <ConfigParser>` as the only parameter.
+- The constructor is called with a dictionary with the configuration as the only parameter.
 It will store that configuration in ``self.config``.
 - If the configuration changes then it will make sure that no other thread is accessing the config at the same by acquiring a writer's lock on its :class:`.RWLock`, update ``self.config`` and call